belbahrim/twin-causal-net/Readme.md

 *[Add table with the parameter information]*

-#### NOTE: For now, the non-prunning eff. no. of neurons stats are specifically set to fake values
+#### NOTE: For now, the non-pruning eff. no. of neurons stats are specifically set to fake values

  -->